alokm/defi-wallet/README.md

 c.
 Developers - building integrations inside the Wallet
 d.
 Dapps - who integrate cross-chain atomic swaps into their platform e.
 Other community members - who help grow and govern the DAO

-**The answer is c.
+**The answer is c c c (Developers!
+Developers!
+Developers!)
 Developers are the most important user persona in ensuring the success of the defi-wallet ecosystem.**

 ![Developers](https://i1.sndcdn.com/artworks-000006621616-ej5015-t500x500.jpg)